chidexebere/gatsby-portfolio/content/blog/whats-new-with-PWAs/index.md

 The <u>Push API</u> allows servers to send messages to service workers, which can run JavaScript code even when no foreground page is running.
 For example, a server push could update the badge by calling `navigator.setAppBadge()`.

+The <u>Notifications API</u> allows web apps (PWAs) to control the display of system notifications to the end user, with their permission, even if the web app is not open in the browser.

-The <u>Push and Notification API</u> are different, but complementary: `push` is invoked when a server supplies information to a service worker; a `notification` is the action of a service worker or web page script showing information to a user.
+> The Push and Notification API are different, but complementary: `push` is invoked when a server supplies information to a service worker; a `notification` is the action of a service worker or web page script showing information to a user.

-In addition, users must grant your web app notification permission in order to receive push messages like so:
+Therefore, users must grant your web app notification permission in order to receive push messages like so:

 ```js
 Notification.requestPermission()